atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 [travis]: https://travis-ci.org/

-Rug Archive repositories should have a change log in the [`CHANGELOG.md` format][changelog].
+Rug archive repositories should have a change log in the [`CHANGELOG.md` format][changelog].

 [changelog]: http://keepachangelog.com/